aaryamanmehta/CS373/README.md

 _TODO sections in glWarmup.js; one written question, adding two additional shapes to the program (TorusKnot and TorusKnot2 mesh), modifying the code to be able to rotate objects horizontally._

 ## Image Processing

+In this project, you will implement several image processing algorithms, including pixel operations, convolution, dithering, and mosaicing.

+_TODO sections in imProcess.js; implement adjustContrast, adjustSaturation, sharpen, uniformQuantization, randomDither, orderedDither, imageMosaic._